ŠK Slovan

 The league

-was split into two geographical sections with Slovan B placed in the Western
+was split into two geographical sections, with Slovan B placed in the Western

 Group.
 The team avoided relegation under coach Jozef Majoroš while playing home

-of Štadión Pasienky.
+at Štadión Pasienky.

 The team